Terms of Service

 1. The Agreement

-1.1 The Terms of Service relate to a single service or services provided by Sarah Wilson-Blackwell – The Sarky Type® (henceforth known as the Contractor) and You and/or Your Business Name (henceforth known as the Client).
+1.1 The Terms of Service relate to a single service or services provided by Sarah Wilson-Blackwell, The Sarky Type® (henceforth known as the Contractor) and you, or your registered business (henceforth known as the Client).

-1.3 Quotations will remain valid for 30 days.
-The Contractor reserves the right to revise the quote should the Client wish to proceed after that period.
+1.3 Proposals and quotations remain valid for 30 days.
+The Contractor reserves the right to revise the quotation should the Client wish to proceed after that period.

-1.4 The Contractor will provide a quote based on information supplied by the Client.
-If, on reflection, more work is involved the Contractor reserves the right to re-quote where applicable.
+1.4 The Contractor will provide a quotation based on information supplied by the Client.
+If, on reflection, more work is involved, the Contractor reserves the right to revise the quotation where applicable.

 1.5 The agreement relates to works quoted for and secured via payment.
 Any further work required will be evaluated and priced separately.